acloudstack/aws-labs/s3/README.md

     - Are there any relevant region data privacy laws?
     - Can Customer Data be stored outside of the country?
     - Can you meet the Governance Obligation?
-  - Proximity of userS to data
+  - Proximity of users to data
   - Service and Feature availability
   - Cost Effectivenes